VeriMeZK/verimezk-doc/docs/contribute.md

 slug: /contribute
 ---

-# 🤝 Contribute
+# Contribute

-We welcome contributions from developers, designers, and privacy advocates!
+We welcome contributions from developers, designers, security researchers, and privacy advocates.

----

-## 🧰 How to contribute
+## How to Contribute

-1. Fork the repo
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch that describes your change.
-3. Submit a pull request
+3. Open a pull request with context and testing notes.

----

-## 📋 Guidelines
+## Contribution Guidelines

-- Follow the code style
+- Follow the existing code style and lint rules.
-- Write clear commit messages
+- Write clear commit messages and describe the problem solved.
-- Document your changes

----

-## 🧪 Areas to help
+- Update documentation or examples when behavior changes.

+## Where Help Is Most Valuable

-- New proof templates
+- New proof templates and verification rules
-- UI improvements
+- UX and interface refinements
-- Smart contract audits
+- Smart-contract audits and security reviews
-- Translations

----
+- Localization and documentation improvements

-## 💬 Join the community
+## Join the Community

 - [GitHub Discussions](https://github.com/VeriMeZK/VeriMeZK/discussions)
 - [Discord](https://verimezk.org/discord)